2024 Guide: The Cost of a New Roof - Top 7 Roofing Materials Compared

 1. The Cost of the Materials

-Of all the different roof materials available today, asphalt shingles are the most economically priced for any home or business.
-The ease of installation, combined with the 4 different grades of shingles make them appealing and an exceptional option for roofing any home or business.
+When considering the different roof materials available today, asphalt shingles are the most economically priced for any home or business.
+The ease of installation, combined with the 4 different grades of shingles make them appealing and a cost-efficient option for roofing any home or business.

 2. The Expected Lifespan of Asphalt Shingles